hardaatbaath/deep-learning-projects/README.md

 # Deep-Learning-Coursera
- This has all of my projects and code done on Coursra
+ This has all of my projects and code done on Coursera.
+Each file can be separately run on Google Colab for testing.